 - 20.1 Child protection will be part of induction for all staff and regular volunteers new to the school.
 They will be given a copy of this policy, the Code of Conduct, details about the role of the DSL and part one of 'Keeping Children Safe in Education: information for all school and college staff' plus Annex A if they work directly with children. - 20.2 This will be followed up by basic child protection training that equips individuals to recognise and respond appropriately to concerns about pupils. - 20.3 A proportional risk based approach will be taken regarding the level of information provided to all temporary staff and volunteers.
-As a minimum they will be provided with, and will be expected to follow, the child protection summary sheet which forms part of this policy. - 20.4 Staff who do not have designated responsibility for safeguarding and child protection, including the Headteacher, will undertake suitable refresher training at appropriate intervals.
-The DSCB recommends this is at least every three years. - 20.5 All staff will have training in preventing radicalisation and extremism ('Prevent') either by attending a Workshop to Raise Awareness of Prevent (WRAP) or completing an on-line course, followed by a discussion with the DSL.
-The DSL is the Prevent Lead and will attend WRAP. - 20.6 In addition, all staff members will receive regular safeguarding and child protection updates from the DSL as required, but at least annually.
-This will include learning from local and national serious cases when the learning becomes available. - 20.7 When DSLs and Deputies take up the role they will attend enhanced (Level 3) training provided through the DSCB multi-agency course.
+As a minimum they will be provided with, and will be expected to follow, the child protection summary sheet available separate from this policy. - 20.4 Staff who do not have designated responsibility for safeguarding and child protection, including the Headteacher, will undertake suitable refresher training at appropriate intervals.
+The LSCB recommends this is at least every three years. - 20.5 All staff will have training in preventing radicalisation and extremism ('Prevent') either by attending a Workshop to Raise Awareness of Prevent (WRAP) or completing an on-line course, followed by a discussion with the DSL.
+The DSL is the Prevent Lead and will attend WRAP.

+- 20.6 In addition, all staff members will receive regular safeguarding and child protection updates from the DSL as required, but at least annually.
+This will include learning from local and national serious cases when the learning becomes available. - 20.7 When DSLs and Deputies take up the role they will attend enhanced (Level 3) training provided through the LSCB multi-agency course.
 They must be updated at 2 yearly intervals after that. - 20.8 In addition, their knowledge and skills will be updated regularly at least annually.
-These individuals are expected to take responsibility for their own learning about safeguarding and child protection by, for example: taking time to read and digest newsletters and relevant research articles; attending training offered by DSCB on matters such as domestic abuse, attachment and child sexual exploitation; completing on-line training on FGM; attending local DSL forums etc. - 20.9 Designated Teachers for Looked-After Children (mandatory for maintained schools and academies; good practice in independent schools which have or likely to have Looked-After Children) will undertake appropriate training.
-In Dorset this is provided by the Virtual School for Children in Care.
+These individuals are expected to take responsibility for their own learning about safeguarding and child protection by, for example: taking time to read and digest newsletters and relevant research articles; attending training offered by LSCB on matters such as domestic abuse, attachment and child sexual and criminal exploitation; completing on-line training on FGM; attending local DSL forums etc. - 20.9 Designated Teachers for Looked-After Children (mandatory for maintained schools and academies;) will undertake appropriate training.
+In BCP this is provided by BCP Virtual School. - 20.10 Headteachers and at least one governor will complete safer recruitment training. - 20.11 It is recommended by the LSCB that all governors attend training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children Safe in Education' 2018.
+Attendance includes those who also work with children and have attended child protection training in that role.